sigma/mocker.el/README.markdown

     is more flexible.

   * el-mock.el does not allow recording multiple behaviors (the same call will always return the same value).
+This makes it difficult to use in real situation, where different call sites for the same function might have to behave differently.

 ## Examples